Study with us

 Today Philosophy at Churchill stands out for its diversity and its focus on developing the academic potential of each individual student.
 Our undergraduates come from a wide range of educational backgrounds, both in the UK and abroad.
 What they all have in common is a desire to excel academically, and an understanding that working hard is an essential prerequisite for doing so.

-Churchill currently admits two or three philosophers a year (though we set no maximum number and an exceptional field of applicants could result in us taking more).
-If you're a qualified and interested candidate, whatever subjects you may be taking at school, we invite your application.
+Churchill currently makes offers to two or three philosophers a year (though we set no maximum number and an exceptional field of applicants could result in us offering to more).
+If you're a high-performing and interested candidate, whatever subjects you may be taking at school, we invite your application.

 |No specific subjects||An arts/science mix is useful|